This is a gear review of the best hiking shirts of 2025.

 > Only available in Australia and New Zealand

-This long sleeved shirt is designed to be worn for warm hikes and outdoor activities.
+The Macpac Eclipse Shirt long-sleeved shirt is designed to be worn for warm hikes and outdoor activities.
 It is super lightweight and is made from a blend of stretchy elastane and nylon which allows for free and flexible movement.

-The combination of moisture control and polygiene odor control technology will keep you cool, dry, comfortable and fresh in this shirt, even on long hot hikes.
+The combination of moisture control and polygiene odor control technology will keep you cool, dry, comfortable, and fresh in this shirt, even on long hot hikes.

 The UPF 50 sun protection will help to protect your skin.